kriserickson/solace-battleship/codelab.md

 Navigate to `battleship_frontend/src/player-app/board-set.ts`

 Once a player has finished setting up their board, it will publish a BOARD SET request.
+Replace the `beginMatch{}` function with the code below:

 ```ts
   /**